-Priory School is planning to fully open to all pupils in September 2020.
+Priory School is fully open to all pupils from Monday 7th September.

-The pandemic is not over and so we are required to follow the latest Government guidance based on Public Health England advice: https://www.gov.uk/government/publications/actions-for-schools-during-the-coronavirus-outbreak/guidance-for-full-opening-schools
+The coronavirus pandemic is not over and infection rates continue to rise.
+The school is required to follow the latest Government guidance, based on Public Health England advice: https://www.gov.uk/government/publications/actions-for-schools-during-the-coronavirus-outbreak/guidance-for-full-opening-schools

 - Systems to ensure children, staff and parents who are ill stay at home